bnb-chain/greenfield-docs/src/guide/storage-provider/introduction/overview.md

 service.
 Validators store the metadata and financial ledger with consensus, while SPs store the objects' real data, i.e. the payload data, use the Greenfield chain as the ledger and the single source of truth.
-SPs provide plenty of convenient services for users and dApps to operate data about Greenfield.
+SPs provide plenty of convenient services for users and dApps to operate data on Greenfield.

 ## How the Greenfield Storage Providers works